strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Introduction.md

  - Union-find Kruskal
  - Prim.

-We decided to use `F#`: it is a functional language that runs on microsoft's platform .NET, thus it can use .NET api's and supports imperative programming, which was heavily used in this assignment.
+We decided to use `F#`: it is a functional language that runs on Microsoft's .NET platform, and thus allowing us to use the .NET's API, while also supporting imperative programming, which was heavily used in this assignment.

 ## Source code structure

-The source code is comprised of the following relevant files (or "modules" in F# jargon)
+The source code is comprised of the following relevant files (or "modules" in `F#` jargon)

  - `Graph.fs` contains the graph abstraction
  - `Main.fs` executes all algorithms and prints all necessary data
+ - `Parsing.fs` parses the source files into a `Graph` type
+ - `UnionFind.fs` is the structure used by Union-find Kruskal.
  - `UnionFindKruskal.fs` contains Union-find Kruskal
- - `Parsing.fs` parses into a `Graph` type the source files
  - `Prim.fs` contains Prim's algorithm
  - `SimpleKruskal.fs` contains Naive Kruskal's algorithm
- - `UnionFind.fs` is the structure used by Union-find Kruskal.

 ## Graph data structure